Cursor vs GitHub Copilot (2026): Which Is Better?

 What Makes GitHub Copilot Stand Out?

-GitHub Copilot is a ai pair programmer designed for developers who want fast inline suggestions and chat without leaving their existing vs code, jetbrains, or neovim setup.
+GitHub Copilot (AI Pair Programmer) is designed for developers who want fast inline suggestions and chat without leaving their existing vs code, jetbrains, or neovim setup.
 Priced at Free tier / $10/mo Individual / $19/mo Business, it appeals to users looking for a different approach to the same problem.

 GitHub Copilot Strengths